Jankyboy/E-Food/README.md

 > Food E-Commerce Website where users can place orders and the admin can prepare and deliver them accordingly.<br />

+# Features

+> Signup and Login based on whether you are the owner or customer

+## Customer Login
+> View Products
+> Add Items to Cart
+> Order Added Cart Items
+> Add reviews to the products

+## Owner Login
+> Can Add New Items
+> Can Update/Delete Existing Items
+> Can keep a list of all completed and pending orders
+> Can change the order status of a particular order
+> Has Dashboard where total income,total orders completed and total pending orders can be viewed along with the graph of the most ordered products

 # Overview Of The Website

 <p align="center">Home Page</p>